Neutrino-nucleus interactions and the determination of oscillation parameters: Comparison between electron- and neutrino-nucleus scattering

-The description of electron-nucleus interactions involves a variety of non-trivial problems, arising from the complexity of nuclear structure and dynamics.
+The description of electron-nucleus interactions involves a variety of non-trivial problems, arising from the complexity of both nuclear and nucleon structure and dynamics.

 Figure \ref{regime} shows the typical behaviour of the double differential cross section of the inclusive process \beq e + A \rightarrow e^\prime + X \ , \eeq in which only the outgoing lepton is detected, at beam energy around 1 GeV.
-Here, $A$ and $X$ denote the target nucleus, in its ground state, and the undetected hadronic final state, respectively.
+Here, $A$ and $X$ denote the target nucleus in its ground state and the undetected hadronic final state, respectively.

-The data is shown for fixed electron scattering angle, $\theta_e$, as a function of the energy transfer $\omega= E_e - E_{e^\prime}$, the value of which largely determines the dominant reaction mechanism.
-The bump centered at $\omega = \omega_{\rm QE} = Q^2/2m$, where $m$ is the nucleon mass and $Q^2=4E_e E_{e^\prime} \sin^2(\theta_e/2)$, corresponds to single nucleon knockout, while the structure visible at larger $\omega$ reflects the onset of more complex mechanisms, such as coupling to nucleons belonging to correlated pairs or two-nucleon currents arising from meson exchange processes, excitation of nucleon resonances and deep inelastic scattering.
+The data is shown for fixed electron scattering angle, $\theta_e$, as a function of the energy transfer $\omega= E_e - E_{e^\prime}$, the value of which is the main factor determining the dominant reaction mechanism.
+The bump centered at $\omega \approx \omega_{\rm QE} = Q^2/2m$, where $m$ is the nucleon mass and $Q^2=4E_e E_{e^\prime} \sin^2(\theta_e/2)$, corresponds to single nucleon knockout, while the structure visible at larger $\omega$ reflects the onset of more complex mechanisms, such as coupling to nucleons belonging to correlated pairs or two-nucleon currents arising from meson exchange processes, excitation of nucleon resonances and deep inelastic scattering.

+The analysis of electron scattering data has clearly exposed the limitations of the independent particle picture, providing the conceptual framework of the nuclear shell model \cite{RMP_old}.